-Accounts payable include outstanding liabilities to suppliers for goods and services received, payroll liabilities to government agencies and unapplied bank credits.
+Accounts payable includes outstanding liabilities to suppliers for goods and services received, payroll liabilities to government agencies and unapplied bank credits.

-Accruals and provision consist mainly of service fees due to related parties (Note 20), commissions and provision for employee benefits.
+Accruals and provision consist mainly of service fees due to related parties (Note 20) and other service providers, commissions and provision for employee benefits.